 Vegetable Gardening: Innovative Small-Space Solutions is an online gardening class all about maximizing the impact of a small garden, taught by Jodi Torpey.
 This course includes sun surveying, container gardening, vertical gardening, and working with your environment.

 “Maximize the impact of your small garden with guidance from garden writer and renowned instructor Jodi Torpey!
 Get started by learning where to plant your garden using a sun survey for optimal results.
-Then, from smart pots to self-watering containers, discover best practices for popular container gardening.”Vegetable Gardening: Innovative Small-Space Solutions, with Jodi Torpey, bluprint
+Then, from smart pots to self-watering containers, discover best practices for popular container gardening.”Vegetable Gardening: Innovative Small-Space Solutions, with Jodi Torpey, Craftsy

 Self-Sufficient Veg Gardening, by Sally Nex